imcuong98/docs/_docs/extensions/mb-settings-page.md

 Creating a setting page is done by either of the following methods:

-- **Using Meta Box Builder extension**, which helps you creating settings pages with UI.
+- **Using Meta Box Builder extension**, which helps you create settings pages with UI.
 This extension is already bundled in Meta Box AIO/MB Core.
 - **Using code**.

 ### Using Meta Box Builder